 One of the exit strategies available to company owners is called a recapitalization, or “recap”.

-- the buyout of specific shareholders,
+- a buyout of only specific shareholders,

 - the transfer of partial ownership to the next generation, and

-- equity participation by management.
+- equity participation for remaining management.

 When they recapitalize a business, PE firms usually acquire a majority (controlling) interest and don’t play a role in day-to-day management.
 They bring financial acumen, systems and growth capital, sit on the board, and participate as a strategic advisor.
 They prefer to retain the existing management team, which often includes the owner.
 Owners who recapitalize and stay on can achieve material liquidity and maintain control over day-to-day operations.
 Alignment with the investor is of course very important.

 Exit Strategies Group maintains relationships with Private Equity groups and other types of financial buyers across the country and is experienced in both sourcing potential equity partners and negotiating recapitalization transactions that fit our clients’ goals.

 Al Statz is the founder and president of Exit Strategies Group.
 He is based in Sonoma County California.
 For more information on selling or recapitalizing your company, or to discuss your strategic exit options, contact Al at 707-781-8580 or firstname.lastname@example.org.